AlaaElden98/CollegeSystem/README.md

 ## Student attendance (Stable)

--- in this screen doctor can show how many student attend his lecture , this is by barcode helper
+-- in this screen doctor can show how many students attended his lecture , this is by barcode helper

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085437-98062e80-4a81-11ea-9e44-d8eaa0123ed5.png">